Uzbekistan: Sustainable Hydropower Project

 Governance and capacity development

 |Sector / Subsector||

-Energy / Large hydropower generation - Renewable energy generation - small hydro
+Energy / Energy efficiency and conservation - Renewable energy generation - small hydro

 |Project Rationale and Linkage to Country/Regional Strategy||